top of page

 Most basically, just knowing to respond to a client's inquiry about an interest in a life settlement and the variables of a policy likely to have value to investors will ensure that you can at least be responsive to the opportunities borne of a client knowing to ask - and to do so in the most transparent, effective, and lowest cost way.
 But, given 10% awareness among policy owners of life settlements, you'll likely miss the other 90%.

-So, we'd be humbled to assist you with the 10%, but we'd love to work with you to ensure that the other 90% don't unwittingly lapse or surrender a policy that might have garnered significantly greater proceeds in a sale.
+So, we'd be humbled to assist you with the 10%, but we'd love to work with you to ensure that the other 90% don't unwittingly lapse or surrender a policy that might garner significantly greater proceeds in a sale.

 UL/VUL/Term